lumeland/blog/posts/lume-1.14.0-release.md

   description: "=intro.text"
 ```

-Field aliases are more powerful than the `defaultPageData` option of the plugin,
+Field aliases are way more powerful than the `defaultPageData` option of the
-which **is deprecated and will be removed in the future**.
+plugin, which **is deprecated and will be removed in the future**.

+- Field aliases supports subvalues.
+- They can be configured at page or folder level with `_data` files.

 ## Changes to `prism` plugin